Policies and Procedures

 Cancellation of Co-op

 Weather problems - Co-op cancels if MPISD cancels for weather.
 Regardless of CHEC canceling or not, each family must judge the safety of travel from their location.
 Some live far from Mount Pleasant and may have unsafe roads when the Mount Pleasant roads are safe.
 (CHEC has been known to cancel for substantial snow even if the roads are safe because playing in the snow and drinking appropriate amounts of hot chocolate is valued among our participants.)

 Sickness - Because CHEC is a cooperative, a certain number of parents must be onsite to facilitate classes.
 When sickness is prevalent in the community, a cancellation may be necessary for staffing reasons or to stop the spread of sickness among CHEC families.
-Co-op cancels if area schools begin to cancel for Covid.

 It may seem contradictory that a group that desires all things to be Biblical does not allow Bible classes.
 Because CHEC sees the Bible as the most important truth to teach, CHEC defers all Bible teaching to the parents and the church.
 Because all families have signed the statement of faith and all pastors of these families have signed off on the statement of faith, there is agreement on the foundational doctrines of orthodox Christianity.